lypsoty112/Langchain_test/README.md

 This is a simple Streamlit app that provides stock recommendation based on a given company and strategy.
 The recommendation is generated using the provided Python file that utilizes OpenAI's language model and other tools.

+The application was mainly used so I could get started with LangChain, and learn how this library works.

 ## Features

 - Allows users to input a company name and a strategy.